seven1240/xui/README.md

 prepare:

     mkdir /usr/local/freeswitch/storage/{recordings,upload}
     make setup

-or if you are in China you could:

-    make csetup

-on terminal 1: // if needed, skip this one if not working
+on terminal 1: // ONLY if needed, skip this one if not working or you don't know what is it

     make livereload